 Remember all those personal projects you worked on to gain experience?
 Did you volunteer to create a fabulous website for a cause dear to you?
 Did you contribute to an open-source project because you’re awesome like that?
 Post all these websites on your portfolio website.

 Then make sure employers know you’re available for work by adding a contact or hire page.
-Basically, you’re a web developer, so create yourself a fantastic portfolio website to market your skills, which leads us to the next point.
+Basically, you’re a web developer, so create a fantastic portfolio website to market your skills, which leads us to the next point.

 Do you want to grow as a web developer?
 Then you must be comfortable selling your skills.
-It doesn’t matter whether you freelance or work a 9-to-5, if you nobody knows what you do, nobody will hire you.
+It doesn’t matter whether you freelance or work a 9-to-5, if nobody knows what you do, nobody will hire you.
 Get your name out there whatever the cost.
 Just don’t be the annoying or spammy guy nobody likes.

 Network with fellow web developers offline and online because no man is an island.
 Attend web development events and webinars, and strive to create your own network.
 Create an email list too while at it, because – as fellow marketers say – the real money is in the email list.